resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 ```
 npm start
 ```
-For the current version of node, it might change on your terminal to **react-scriptd start** but let it do its thing.
+For the current version of node, it might change on your terminal to **react-script start** but let it do its thing.

 The above will initialize your application and a new tab will open in your browser with the url **localhost:3000** or on your network **http://192.168.0.193:3000** The latter can be used if the localhost doesn't work.